 Mr. Alex Illas, SAC

-Mr. Illas works as the Student Assistance Counselor (SAC) at Hurffville Elementary School on Tuesdays and Thursdays, as well as at Chestnut Ridge Middle School on Mondays, Wednesdays, and Fridays.
+Mr. Illas works as the Student Assistance Coordinator (SAC) at Hurffville Elementary School on Tuesdays and Thursdays, as well as at Chestnut Ridge Middle School on Mondays, Wednesdays, and Fridays.

 Immediately out of high school, Mr. Illas enlisted in the United States Navy and received an Honorable Discharge after serving on active duty for 7 years.
 Later, he earned his AAS Degree in Law Enforcement from GCC.
 Next, he transferred to Rowan and earned his BA in Law and Justice, '92.
 Subsequently, Mr. Illas returned to Rowan Grad School and achieved his SAC Certification.

 Previously, he was a SAC at another school within Gloucester County, this after retiring from a career in law enforcement.
 Five years ago, Mr. Illas's wife and he moved to Oklahoma where he worked as a Supervisor for American Airlines, Tech Ops.
 In 2015, they moved back to the Garden State and Mr. Illas was hired by the WTPS BOE for this role.